EXAMPLES OF CUSTOMER RELATIONSHIP MANAGEMENT

 A great example of customer relationship management is using a CRM system to track customer interactions across multiple channels, such as phone, email, and social media.
 For instance, a retail business may use CRM automation to send personalized follow-ups to customers who abandon their shopping carts, increasing conversion rates.

-What are some examples of CRM?
+What are some examples of CRM software?

 Some CRM system examples include: